microsoft/L4/README.md

 # L4 HashTable
 L4 (Lock-Free on Read) Hashtable is a C++ library that provides a fixed-size hashtable, where keys and values are arbitrary bytes.

 L4 HashTable is optimized for lookup operations.
-It uses [Epoch Queue](https://github.com/Microsoft/L4/wiki/Epoch-Queue) (deterministic garbage collector) to achieve lock-free lookup opeartions.
+It uses [Epoch Queue](https://github.com/Microsoft/L4/wiki/Epoch-Queue) (deterministic garbage collector) to achieve lock-free lookup operations.

 L4 HashTable supports caching based on memory size and time.
 It uses [Clock](https://en.wikipedia.org/wiki/Page_replacement_algorithm#Clock) algorithm for an efficient cache eviction.